vladi03/movies/docs/landscape-poster-design.md

 ## Summary
 Add support for AI-generated landscape poster images and surface them in a Netflix-style hero carousel.
 This requires expanding the AI prompt and schema, storing the landscape URL in Firestore, exposing an endpoint that returns four random movies, and updating the web UI to consume and display this data.

+## Goals
+- Store a second, landscape-oriented poster URL for each movie.
+- Serve four random movies for a hero carousel on the web client.
+- Keep the implementation small so it can be delivered incrementally.

+## Non-Goals
+- Building advanced recommendation logic; random selection is sufficient.
+- Updating existing movie records to retroactively include landscape posters.

 ## 1. AI Prompt and Schema
 - Extend the prompt in `functions/index.js` so the AI also returns a horizontal `landscape_poster_link` along with the existing `poster_link`.
 - Add `landscape_poster_link` to the JSON schema and `required` list used to validate AI responses.